Tulare County assistance programs.

-Almost $3 million in government funds will be provided to Tulare and Kings County.
+Each and every year federal government funds are provided to Tulare and Kings County.
 The program is known as the "Homeless Prevention and Rapid Re-Housing Program".
 It will distribute short- and medium-term rental assistance to prevent evictions, stave off homelessness or to also help those who are currently homeless find new housing quickly.

 The money will go to the following groups and organizations.